The work of a freelance writer is much more than the writing itself.

 4. Make yourself accessible

-Focus on marketing your personal writing business in a way which is likely to be as successful as possible.
+Focus on marketing your personal writing business in a way which is likely to be as accomplished as possible.

-After all, nobody will know about your site if you don’t scream it to the entire world!
+After all, how will you grow traffic to your website if you don’t scream it to the entire world!

 By focusing on marketing to readers, you will be able to expect them to keep coming back for more, and hopefully spread the word about your work.
 This is something that a lot of writers dream of, and you should make sure that you are doing this as best as you can from the start of your career.

-We’ve already touched upon content optimization using Serpstat above.
+We’ve already touched upon content optimization using Serpstat.

 Research your competitors and find out their best keywords.
 Use the findings to develop a blogging calendar and create a steady stream of content.

-More importantly, optimizing your content allows you to rank on search engines, thus helping you generate traffic passively!
+More importantly, optimizing your content allows you to rank on search engines.
+This is a big help on how to generate blog traffic passively!

-Another way of marketing to your audience is to publish your content on multiple channels.
+Another way of marketing to your audience is to publish your content on different channels.

 Examples of such are Medium, LinkedIn, WordPress.com, Blogger, and more!